shenwei356/seqkit/doc/docs/usage.md

   seqkit grep [flags]

 Flags:
-  -n, --by-name               match by full name instead of just id -s, --by-seq                search subseq on seq, only positive strand is searched, and mismatch allowed using flag -m/--max-mismatch
+  -n, --by-name               match by full name instead of just ID -s, --by-seq                search subseq on seq, only positive strand is searched, and mismatch allowed using flag -m/--max-mismatch
   -d, --degenerate            pattern/motif contains degenerate base
       --delete-matched        delete a pattern right after being matched, this keeps the firstly matched data and speedups when using regular expressions